PMR/pmr2.z3cform/pmr2/z3cform/form.rst

 Forms in PMR2 are built on top of z3c.forms.
 There are certain changes we made to allow this library to better fit into our use cases.
-There are a couple modifications, the first being the enforcement of request method, and the other is CSRF protection.
+There are a couple modifications, the first being the enforcement of request method, and the other is CSRF (Cross-site Request Forgery) protection.

 First we import some base classes and create a test form class::